-The bazaar is shaded by funky ceilings, sometimes draped with cloth and oversized,
+The bazaar is shaded by funky ceilings, sometimes draped with cloth and oversized, colourful umbrellas.

-Itís an olfactory overload at this lively and culturally-enriching market as you wind your way past rows and rows of packed stalls.
+Itís an overload at this lively and culturally-enriching market as you wind your way past rows and rows of packed stalls.
 Fresh produce, exotic fruits, tofu, an abundance of gorgeous chilies, bags of spices, piles of eggs and a staggering array of weird and wonderful things to eat.

 KL-monorail runs along this market.
 Get off at station: Chow kit.

 Photo at the left:

 The narrow walkways of Bazaar Baru Chow Kit are mostly covered by canvas to protect you from the sun.
 At the right they are selling eggs and at the left spices.